 And Here’s What was NOT Available:

-While many things will be open for the event, there are some things that are not.
+While many things were open for the event, there were some things that were not.

-That includes all the attractions and character meet & greets that are already temporarily closed (marked with an * below) as well as a couple of others:
+That includes all the attractions and character meet & greets that were already temporarily closed (marked with an * below) as well as a couple of others:

 Main Street, U.S.A.